2026 MCAT Study Guide — Everything You Need to Prepare

 2 | Establish a Study Routine

 Routines are a critical aspect of an effective study strategy.
 Take time to establish a routine that works best for you.
-This should include routines around the time you spend studying and night and morning routines.
+This should include routines for the time you spend studying, as well as night and morning routines.

 An effective routine will help you establish a study groove, improve your overall wellness, and enhance the quality of your studying.
 All-nighters, sugar rushes, and stressful study habits are not your friends.
-Start building healthy habits early as a premed to prepare for the MCAT as well as your time as a medical student.
+Start building healthy habits early as a premed to prepare for the MCAT and your time as a medical student.

 3 | Focus on High-Yield Content